-The white grape variety comes from France.
-It was made in 1839 in France in Angers by Jean-Pierre Vibert (1777-1866) from a seedling selected and then released in 1852 by M. Robert for cultivation (see also under Moreau-Robert ).
-It was named after a certain H. Ottonel, but the reason is unknown.
-Synonyms are grouped alphabetically by country Muscat Otonel ( Bulgaria ); Nutmeg Ottonel ( Germany ); Chasselas Saint Fiacre, Muscat Ottonel, Muscat Ottonel Blanc ( France ); Moscato Ottonel ( Italy ); Nutmeg Otonel Bijeli ( Croatia ); Gourmet, White Muscat Ottonel ( Austria ); Tamîioasa Ottonel Romania ); Nutmeg Ottonel ( Slovenia ); Muscadel Ottonel ( South Africa ); Ottonel Muskotály ( Hungary ).
+The white grape comes from France.
+It was created in France in 1839 in Angers by Jean-Pierre Vibert (1777-1866) seedling selected and then approved by M. Robert for cultivation in 1852 (see also under Moreau-Robert ).
+It was named after a certain H. Ottonel, although the reason is unknown.
+Synonyms alphabetically grouped by country are Muscat Otonel ( Bulgaria ); Nutmeg Ottonel ( Germany ); Chasselas Saint Fiacre, Muscat Ottonel, Muscat Ottonel Blanc ( France ); Moscato Ottonel ( Italy ); Nutmeg Otonel Bijeli ( Croatia ); Gourmet White Nutmeg Ottonel ( Austria ); Tamîioasa Ottonel ( Romania ); Nutmeg Ottonel ( Slovenia ); Muscadel Ottonel ( South Africa ); Ottonel Muskotály ( Hungary ).

-According to done in 2013 DNA analysis it is a presumably natural cross between Chasselas x Muscat d'Eisenstadt ( Ingram's Muscat ); formerly known as the father's place Muscat Précoce de Saumur has proved wrong.
-By the way, with the same parents is also the new breed Muscat St. Laurent emerged.
-Muscat Ottonel was crossing partner of the new breeds Aletta.
+According to in 2013 DNA analysis is a presumably natural cross between Chasselas x Muscat d'Eisenstadt ( Ingram's Muscat ); the one formerly known as the father variety Muscat Précoce de Saumur has proven wrong.
+By the way, the new breed is also with the same parents Muscat St. Laurent emerged.
+Muskat-Ottonel was a crossing partner of the new varieties Aletta.
 Aromera.
 Cabernet Cantor.
 Cabernet Carol.
 Cabernet Cortis.
 Queen Elisabeth.
 Mamaia.
 Mátrai Muskotály and Muskát Moravský,

-The early ripening vine is prone to both mildews and Botrytis and tends to Verrieseln, It produces greenish-yellow, spicy white wines of low alcohol content with citrus flavor and intense nutmeg, Muscat Ottonel is one of the bouquet places and is also a popular one table grape, In Austria she took in 2009 with falling tendency 360 hectares of vineyards and is happy here for noble sweet Wines used.
+The early ripening vine is susceptible to both mildews and Botrytis and tends to Verrieseln, It produces greenish-yellow, spicy white wines with a low alcohol content with a citrus aroma and intense nutmeg, Nutmeg Ottonel is one of them bouquet places and is also a popular one table grape, In Austria she occupied 360 hectares of vineyards in 2009 with a downward trend and is also happy for noble sweet Wines used.